 Tribeni Gurung: Project Advisor - Anti-trafficking and Gender Justice

 Tribeni joined the team in June 2017.
 She has a background in Research and holds an MSc in Social Research Methods.
 She has carried out research on human trafficking issues such as the impact of community-based support, re-trafficking of graduates leaving orphanages in Ukraine and the experiences of trafficked victims living in NASS accommodation.

 Toluwanimi Jaiyebo: Project Advisor - Anti-trafficking and Gender Justice

 Toluwanimi joined the team in November 2019.
 She is a qualified lawyer with an LLM in International Human Rights Law and Practice from Centre for Applied Human Rights at the University of York.
 Here, she developed an interest in the right to health, particularly mental health for marginalised and vulnerable populations.
 Prior to working at The Salvation Army, she worked in Nigeria for five years supporting public health, capacity building and anti-trafficking programmes.

 Tamás Kovács: Administrative Support – International Projects Office

 Tamás joined the team in February 2020.
 After completing his BA (Hons) in Film Studies he decided to follow his other passion for helping people.
 He has previously worked with vulnerable young people, and it was during this time that he rediscovered his passion for helping people in great times of crisis and alleviating their suffering in some way.
 He has a particular interest in restorative justice, reparations to victims of slavery and/or their descendants, and international affairs.
 Tamás currently lives in London.

 Connect With Us

-If you would like to find out more about our work, order resources, get involved in advocacy or fundraising or inquire about booking one of our team for an event, simply contact us and we will be happy to help.
+If you would like to find out more about our work, order resources or get involved in advocacy or fundraising, simply contact us and we will be happy to help.